Quick Picks

 - -Don't forget to calculate total cost of ownership - modular pricing adds up fast

-Bottom Line: After evaluating all 6 platforms on pricing, features, ease of use, scalability, and total cost of ownership, Notion emerges as our top recommendation for most buyers.
-Wiki + docs + projects + databases in one tool.
+Bottom Line: After evaluating all 5 platforms on pricing, features, ease of use, scalability, and total cost of ownership, Notion emerges as our top recommendation for most buyers.
+Wiki and docs and projects and databases in one tool.
 The Swiss Army knife for teams that want everything connected.

 Know a tool we should include?
 Let us know → hello@trulycritic.com